Brody-Lab/adrian_striatum_analysis/README.md

 ###### *This repository describes the databset of chronic rat Neuropixels recordings performed by Adrian Bondy in various striatal subregions and a Matlab interface for the dataset*

 ### What dataset are we talking about?
 The dataset consists of 81 Neuropixels recording sessions from probes implanted chronically in 12 rats performing the Poisson Clicks task.
 The recordings were performed to target 4 sites spanning the AP axis of dorsal striatum.
 Over 14,000 cells were recorded, of which around 10,000 were in the target striatal regions (i.e. the black regions in the picture below).
 Several rats were implanted with multiple probes, and recording sessions from the same date correspond to simultaneous recordings from those sets of probes.
 Times and trial numbers in such files are identical.
-For more information on the procedure for chronic implantation of Neuropixels probes in rats, see [Luo*, Bondy* et al. (2020). eLife](https://elifesciences.org/articles/59716)
+For more information on the procedure for chronic implantation of Neuropixels probes in rats, see [Luo*, Bondy* et al. (2020). eLife](https://elifesciences.org/articles/59716).
+Histology was performed for all animals to reconstruct location of DiI-dipped probes.
+This was done either with epifluoresence imaging of serial slices or lightsheet imaging of cleared brain volumes.

 <img src="images/anatomical_overview.png" alt="Anatomical Overview" width="600"/>